DFE-Digital/register-trainee-teachers/app/views/pages/accessibility.md

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: <a class='govuk-link' href='mailto:becomingateacher@digital.education.gov.uk?subject=Accessibility%20issues%20'>becomingateacher@digital.education.gov.uk</a>.
 Include ‘Accessibility’ in the subject line of your email.

 ## Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, <a href='https://www.equalityadvisoryservice.com/' class='govuk-link' rel='noreferrer noopener' target="_blank">contact the Equality Advisory and Support Service (opens in a new tab)</a>.
+If you’re not happy with how we respond to your complaint, <a href="https://www.equalityadvisoryservice.com/" class="govuk-link" rel="noreferrer noopener" target="_blank">contact the Equality Advisory and Support Service (opens in a new tab)</a>.

 ## Technical information about this service’s accessibility